-Tim Stewart, CEO/Manager It is my privilege to announce that the Clark Electric Cooperative Board of Directors approved \$832,182 capital credit general retirement to be made this year.
-This marks the 54th consecutive year that a capital credit retirement has been made, totaling \$23,512,221 being returned to the membership since inception.
+Tim Stewart, CEO/Manager

+It is my privilege to announce that the Clark Electric Cooperative Board of Directors approved a \$841,978 capital credit general retirement to be made this year.
+This marks the 55th consecutive year that a capital credit retirement has been made totaling in excess of \$24,358,697 being returned to the membership.

 As a rural electric cooperative member, you are part owner of Clark Electric Cooperative.
-Basically, you've pooled your money with thousands of other members and created equity for your rural electric cooperative to deliver you electricity and to provide services at an affordable cost.
+Basically, you've pooled money (through paying your electric bill) with thousands of other members and created equity for your rural electric cooperative to deliver you electricity and to provide services at an affordable cost.

 As a locally owned business, Clark Electric Cooperative is committed to the people, businesses, and communities we serve.
-Because we are member owned and operated, one of the fundamental principles we follow is a commitment to returning your investment.
+As we are a member-owned, operated, and not-forprofit utility, one of the fundamental principles we follow is a commitment to returning your investment.
 This is done in the form of capital credits.
 Since Clark Electric Cooperative operates on a not-for-profit basis, we return margins to members and former members through the capital credit allocation and retirement process.
 The amount returned is in relation to the individual member's transactions with the cooperative.
-Capital credits are returned to cooperative.
-Capital credits on a rotating schedule.
-Currently the cooperative is retiring 4 percent of our allocated capital and applying that amount against the oldest capital credits assigned to the members.
-This retirement will affect the cooperative's capital credits assigned in 1994, 1995, and the Dairyland Power Cooperative capital credits assigned for 1989.
+Capital credits are returned to cooperative members on a rotating schedule.
+Currently the cooperative is retiring 4.35 percent of our allocated capital and applying that amount against the oldest capital credits assigned to the members.
+This retirement will affect the cooperative's capital credits assigned in 1995 and the Dairyland Power Cooperative capital credits assigned for 1989 and 1990.

 Our goal is to provide you with electricity at a price that is as close to cost as possible.
 We don't aim to maximize profits like investor-owned utilities do.
 This way, more of your money stays in your pocket-up front.
 In short, you are receiving a vital resource, electricity, from a business owned and operated by you, your friends, and neighbors.
-Working together, we provide you with the highest level of service we can while striving to keep your electric bills affordable.
+Working together, we provide you with the highest level of service we can while striving to keep your electric bills affordable-the best possible service at the best possible price.

 And that's the cooperative difference!